ska-telescope/ska-mid-dish-spfrx-talondx-console/README.md

 ```bash
 make download-artifacts
 ```
+This will by default write artifacts into the local /mnt/spfrx-config folder.

 ### Optional: Override DS Artefacts with local build
 In order for this script to work, ensure to clone and build your device servers in the same root directory: